influxdata/community-templates/docker/README.md

 ## Customizations

-You can customize it based on your Docker instalation.
+You can customize it based on your Docker installation.
 More information can be found in the [Telegraf Docker Input documentation](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/docker).

 ## Contact